Saibot393/Rideable/README.md

   - If a users (standard) character gets teleported in one of this ways, the user will switch scenes
   - If the option "Prevent movement" for rider tokens is active, riders will be prevented from using stairways (GMs can override this)
 - [Wall-Height](https://foundryvtt.com/packages/wall-height):
-  - Additional setting "Use token height": to use the the ridden tokens height instead of the "Riding Height" setting
+  - Additional setting "Use token height": to use the ridden tokens height instead of the "Riding Height" setting
   - If the above setting is activated the ridden tokens elevation will automatically be updated should the ridden tokens height change

 ### Languages: